plum-umd/symphony-lang/writeup/verification.md

-Unfortunately, our running example of Quick Sort has been a fiction: at no point does any one party know the sorted list of signed inputs: only the "third party" simulated by an MPC ever "knows" that.
+Unfortunately, our running example of Quick Sort has been a fiction: at no point does any one party know the sorted list of signed inputs: only the "third party" simulated by an MPC ever knows that.
 So what further extensions to PSL are needed in order to support this properly?

-I'm going to make a claim which is either obvious or obviously wrong, which is that for each protocol `p` with shares that we can convert to additive Boolean shares (which should include at least BGW and SPDZ, the only two protocols that we have to support alongside verification anyways), we can introduce an operation
+I'm going to make a claim which is either obvious or obviously wrong, which is that for each protocol `p` with shares that we can convert to additive Boolean shares (which should include at least BGW and SPDZ, the only two protocols that we need to support alongside verification anyways), we can introduce an operation

 ```